chrisshiplet/smartstart.py/README.md

     ./smartstart.py <command> [<device>]

 You can omit the arguments for a list of commands.
 Windows users, you're on your own ;)

+### Commands

+    arm    - locks and arms the vehicle disarm - unlocks and disarms the vehicle trunk  - opens the trunk, if equipped panic  - starts the alarm
+    remote - starts the engine
+    locate - attempts to locate vehicle

+An integer of range `0 - ?` is used for the optional second argument if you have multiple devices on your account.